barchart/alerting-service-public/docs/content/concepts/defining_alerts.md

 ### Condition

-**A "condition" is a logical statement which is repeatedly evaluated as streaming data is processed.** For example, "The price of Apple stock is higher than $600" is a condition.
-A "condition" belongs to an alert.
+**A "condition" is a logical statement which is continuously evaluated as a data feed processed.** Waiting for the price of Apple stock to exceed $600 is a condition.

 Here is an example — using the fewest fields necessary — to create a condition (for use with an alert):